 Scheduled Views speed the search process for small and historical subsets of your data by functioning as a pre-aggregated index.
-A Scheduled View reduces aggregate data down to the bare minimum, so it contains only the raw results that you need to generate your data.

 - Scheduled View queries run once per minute.

 - Queries that run against Scheduled Views return search results much faster because the data is pre-aggregated before the query is run.

 - Creating a Scheduled View for a query can vastly reduce the amount of data scanned at search time.